seek-oss/docker-ecr-cache-buildkite-plugin/README.md

 takes to build the image.
 It allows you to re-use entire docker images without worrying about layer caching, and/or pruning layers as changes are made to your containers.

+An ECR repository to store the built docker image will be created for you, if one doesn't already exist.

 # Example

 ## Basic Usage